ethyca/fides/docs/fides/docs/tutorial/index.md

 # Tutorial Overview

-In this tutorial you will learn how to use the Fidesctl open-source developer tools to solve a real-world data privacy problem.
+In this tutorial you will learn how to use the fidesctl open-source developer tools to solve a real-world data privacy problem.
 The steps closely follow the commits found in [the `ethyca/fidesdemo` repository](https://github.com/ethyca/fidesdemo).

-You will run a local instance of a basic web app to demonstrate the use of Fidesctl as part of a "real" project that uses:
+You will run a local instance of a basic web app to demonstrate the use of fidesctl as part of a "real" project that uses:

 * Flask to run a web server simulating the basic e-commerce application
 * PostgreSQL as the application's database